siderakb/key-switches.pretty/README.md

 [:globe_with_meridians:中文](/readme_zh-TW.md)

-This is a [KiCad](https://www.kicad.org/) footprint library of mechanical keyboard switches, released under the [MIT License](/LICENSE).
+This is a [KiCad](https://www.kicad.org/) footprint library of mechanical keyboard switches, released under the [CERN-OHL-P v2](/LICENSE).

 ## Usage